EricDupertuis/EricDupertuis.github.io/_drafts/backup.md

 # Tools, scripts or manual backups ?

+I took a quick look at some backup softwares but I wasn't thrilled by any of them for a few reasons : Most of them are proprietary, most of them only work on Windows and/or Mac OS and most of them don't offer a lot of options.

 I decided to go with home made scripts (mainly Bash) because it gives me a great flexibility.
 I can set things up however I want, I can launch them manually or using a CRON etc...

-I also took a quick look at some backup softwares but I wasn't thrilled by any of them.
+I'm not going to talk about manual backups.
+This is 2015, not 1999.